WorldShippingInc/PHP-Entry-Test/README.md

 # PHP-Entry-Test
 ### This is a junior developer test in PHP, HTML, and CSS

 There are different ways to test your PHP online using a php sandbox which will give you the html code you can save and open in a browser, or there is a way to set up ISS on your computer to display the code.

- **For this piece of the test, you will have a several HTML, CSS and PHP questions.**

 *PHP and HTML*